athack-ctf/chall2025-man-hat-sin-cos-1a/README.md

 For the @hacks team only:
-> The challenge title is formed of emojis, it reads as MAN-HAT-TAN = Manhattan.
+> The challenge title is formed of emojis, it reads as MAN-HAT-TAN = Manhattan (the very first part is on the Manhattan Project).
 This challenge is the first part out of a series of the same name
 > Here's an overview of all OSINT challenges can be seen here: https://miro.com/app/board/uXjVLoszF8Q=/

 ## Type